 There is a difference between “earning” money and “making” money.
 Although the words are interchangeably used, they are not the same thing.
-Knowing the difference helps you understand can support your journey towards financial wellness.
+Knowing the difference helps you understand how to support your journey towards financial wellness.

 Earning money is a result of exchanging your time for cash, payment, or a paycheck.
 You earn money by performing work for someone else–a business-owner, employer, or client.
 In the gig economy, you earn money by performing tasks for others, designing logos, or using your car to drive people or delivery packages.